 Our performance audits of local government programs and services are reviewed by the local government's legislative body and/or by other committees of the local government whose members wish to consider findings and recommendations on specific topics.
-Representatives of the State Auditor's Office will review this audit with the Spokane Housing Authority's legislative body in Spokane, Washington.
-The public will have the opportunity to comment at this hearing.
-Please check the Spokane Housing Authority website for the exact date, time and location.
+The Skagit County legislative body will hold at least one public hearing to consider the findings of the audit and the public will have the opportunity to comment at this hearing.
+Please check Skagit County's website for the exact date, time and location.
 The State Auditor's Office conducts periodic follow-up evaluations to assess the status of recommendations, and may conduct follow-up audits at its discretion.